hanzamzamy/DSEC_Object-Detection/dataset/readme.md

 # Dataset Preparation for YOLO Training

 This section explains how the synthetic data generated in Blender is processed into a format suitable for training YOLO object detection models.
+Video below is quick snapshot from annotated dataset.

+**Warning**: This video includes visualizations that contain **rapid flashing**, **jerky motion**, and **high-contrast visual**, which may potentially trigger seizures in individuals with **photosensitive epilepsy**.
+Viewer discretion is advised.

 https://github.com/user-attachments/assets/37b5aa78-f917-4bc1-9d0f-abd3e8914b4f